minvws/gfmodules-qualification-register-api/README.md

 This application is the public API for the Qualification Register which is part of the GFModules project of the iRealisatie cluster of the Ministry of Health, Welfare and Sport.

+## Disclaimer

+This project and all associated code serve solely as **documentation and demonstration purposes** to illustrate potential system communication patterns and architectures.

+This codebase:

+- Is NOT intended for production use
+- Does NOT represent a final specification
+- Should NOT be considered feature-complete or secure
+- May contain errors, omissions, or oversimplified implementations
+- Has NOT been tested or hardened for real-world scenarios

+The code examples are *only* meant to help understand concepts and demonstrate possibilities.

+By using or referencing this code, you acknowledge that you do so at your own risk and that the authors assume no liability for any consequences of its use.

 ## First run